 |Oberleutnant Wurm, Johann|

-|*22.3.1884 Smíchov - †? ?|
+|*22.3.1884 Smíchov - †?
+19??|

 Ranglisten und Schematismus

 Any Johann Wurm born in 1884 is not listed in the Prague police records, but the details of a certain Hans Wurm fit well.
 The names Hans and Johann were to a degree interchangeable (Hans Bigler is another officer who appears with both names).
-Leutnant Wurm served with Infanterieregiment Nr.
-75 in 1911 and he lived in Královské Vinohrady Hálkova tř.
+Lieutenant Wurm served with Infanterieregiment Nr.
+75 in 1911 and he lived in Vinohrady Hálkova tř.
 379/12 (today Londýnská 379/73).

 Before the war

-Wurm was son of factory manager Josef Wurm, who managed a oven- and iron foundry in Podbořany (Podersam).
-The German press used the names Hans and Johann interchangeably although Johann was more common.
+Wurm was son of factory manager Josef Wurm, who ran an oven- and iron foundry in Podbořany (Podersam).
+The German press used the names Hans and Johann interchangeably, although Johann was more common.
 The Czech press predominantly used Jan, although Hans also occurred.

-Serving in IR91
+Serving in IR 91

 Details from the rest of the war are only available in fragments.
 A brief note in Prager Tagblatt 21 November 1915 reveals that he was decorated for the second time for his endeavours on 24 September 1915.
-This was during the battle by Chorupan where Jaroslav Hašek, František Strašlipka, Emanuél Michálek and hundreds of their fellow soldiers from IR91 were captured.
-In 1916 he was decorated for the third time and he was still with IR91.
-So far we have no information about his activities from 1916 to 1921 (pending investigation of his army record).
+This was during the battle by Chorupan where Jaroslav Hašek, František Strašlipka, Emanuél Michálek and hundreds of their fellow soldiers from IR 91 were captured.
+In 1916 he was decorated for the third time and he was still with IR 91.

 Arrested as spy